kaosf/copy-to-clipboard-from-remote/README.md

-# Copy text to clipboard from server
+# Copy text to clipboard from remote

 ## Environments